AuziMan/JoinGym/readme.md

 ***
 # JoinGym is currenly built utilizing PHP Laravel and Custom HTML+CSS which is connected to a relational database.

-    My goal was to get a functional foundation built that I can then convert peice by peice over to a more robust tec-stack (React-Native).
+    My goal was to get a functional foundation built that I can then convert peice by peice over to a more robust tec-stack (React-Native)
+    once my skills are more widely formed.

 ### Object oriented programming (OOP) was paired with the Model, View, Controller (MVC) Architeture to have a balenced separation of concers.
 This assisted in both the building and debugguing process of creating the application.